yukimotopress/start/index.md

 Use Rdoc.
 If it doesn't work, use [YARD](http://yardoc.org/).
 I include this comment here because docs are really, really important.
 We don't really have much to document, though.
-We'll just add some comments:
+We'll just add some comments to `lib/how_i_start.rb`:

-Source - `lib/how_i_start.rb`:

 ```ruby
 require "how_i_start/version"